anajessica24/crypto-wallet/README.md

 The project demonstrates the ability to combine concepts of security, cryptography, and user experience, achieving the goal of creating something useful, educational, and technically challenging.

+**Use of AI:**

+- Organization and structuring of the project
+- Test implementation
+- Error checking, review, and correction
+- Support in refactoring complex code segments
+- Translation and adaptation of code/comments into multiple languages
+- Assistance in integrating different languages and frameworks